Clubs accuse FIFA of legal breach, railroading WCup overhaul - WHIZ News

 LONDON (AP) — European clubs joined forces on Friday to rebuke FIFA for trying to railroad through plans for biennial World Cups, warning of a destructive impact on world football.

-FIFA has been pushing internal interviews to media with retired players and former managers as it rushes to sweep up support from national associations for the plan to double the frequency of men’s World Cups from every four years to two, while making the women’s game appear to be an afterthought.
+FIFA has been pushing internal interviews to media with retired players and former managers as it rushes to sweep up support from national associations for the plan to double the frequency of men’s World Cups from every four years to two.
+The women’s game appear to be an afterthought.

 UEFA has already expressed its concerns about FIFA’s conduct and that has been echoed by the ECA, which represents 234 clubs.